Approved by the Commission at its 137th regular period of sessions,

-6. Any considerations on or challenges to the admissibility of the petition shall be submitted from the time that the relevant parts of the petition are forwarded to the State and prior to the Commission’s decision on admissibility.
+6. The considerations on or challenges to the admissibility of the petition shall be submitted as from the time that the relevant parts of the petition are forwarded to the State and prior to the Commission’s decision on admissibility.

 Article 31.
 Exhaustion of Domestic Remedies

 1. In order to decide on the admissibility of a matter, the Commission shall verify whether the remedies of the domestic legal system have been pursued and exhausted in accordance with the generally recognized principles of international law.

 2. The provisions of the preceding paragraph shall not apply when:

 a. the domestic legislation of the State concerned does not afford due process of law for protection of the right or rights that have allegedly been violated;

 b. the party alleging violation of his or her rights has been denied access to the remedies under domestic law or has been prevented from exhausting them; or